 You can set up alerts in the Catalog to receive an e-mail when new material is added that might be of interest to you.
 To do this:

 RSS feeds are another handy way to keep current with a variety of types of information, including

 You subscribe to RSS feeds through an RSS reader (or aggregator).
 This brings all your content together in one convenient place, where you can check in at any time and see only the freshest headlines; then click on them to get to the full text (as available).
-Feedly is one popular choice for feed readers, but there are many others available.
+Feedly is one popular choice for feed readers.

 Once you have your reader, you can visit the sites of your frequently read journals and look for the RSS icon (sometimes it looks like this: and sometimes it looks like this: ) Right click on it, and copy the URL, then follow your feed reader's instructions to add the feed.
 Most readers have nice organization features which let you make categories, tag articles to read later, email and share articles.